opensearch-project/data-prepper/docs/schemas/trace-analytics/readme.md

 ## Tenets

-1. Schemas shall follow [semantic versioning](https://semver.org/), excluding patch version numbers.
+1. Schemas shall follow the [Semantic Versioning 2.0.0 spec](https://semver.org/), excluding patch version numbers.
 2. Schema versions shall be detached from Data Prepper and Trace Analytics plugin versions.
 3. Index and index template names shall only include the major version (e.g. "otel-v1-apm-span").
 The minor version shall be included within the actual schema as a field.
 4. Forward and backward-compatibility promises shall only apply to schemas of the same major version.